 One area where Marvell is aiming is in emerging markets.
 Its new quad-core processor and integrated communications chip is well-suited for the low-cost smartphones and tablets that dominate the market there.

 Marvell faces plenty of competition.
 Qualcomm won business away from Marvell by taking over its place as primary chip provider for BlackBerry, and NVIDIA is fighting hard to push its Tegra line and other chips into mobile devices worldwide as well.
 Yet with hundreds of millions of smartphones in the $100 range expected to sell in the next year, Marvell just needs to get a reasonably sized slice of a big pie.

 To improve, Marvell needs to get past its recent patent setback, in which Carnegie Mellon University successfully sued the company to win a $1.17 billion judgment, and get its revenue moving back in the right direction.
 Instituting a new dividend last summer was good for shareholders, but to achieve perfection, Marvell needs to produce the growth necessarily to keep rewarding investors for the long haul.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of China Mobile.
-Motley Fool newsletter services have recommended buying shares of China Mobile.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends NVIDIA.
+The Motley Fool owns shares of Qualcomm.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.